khaledbnmohamed/runway/readme.md

 ## :large_blue_diamond: Implementaion Guide
 1) Deploy `sls deploy`

-    You should see something similar to this:
+    You should see something similar to this:aaaa
     ![](deploy.png)

     Result API Gateway URL